The IRB Review Process & Types of Review

 What are the types of IRB review?

 Activities that meet the institutional definition of Human Subjects Research (HSR) require IRB review.
-Activities that do not meet the definition of HSR (e.g. program evaluation, oral history, etc.) do not require IRB review.
+Activities that do not meet the definition of HSR (e.g. scholarly or journalistic activities, oral history, etc.) do not require IRB review.
 If you want a written determination from the IRB of whether a project is HSR, you must submit documentation via IRBNet as described in the IRB Submission Checklist.

 Certain categories of federally funded HSR can be determined to be exempt from the federal regulations as long as they meet prescribed ethical criteria including the requirement for informed consent, minimal risk study procedures and considerations for participant privacy and data confidentiality.
 Any significant changes to an exempt project will need to be submitted to the IRB to ensure that the exempt determination still applies.
 This is a determination made by the OIRB or IRB; researchers are not permitted to make exempt determinations.

 Examples of exempt studies include online anonymous surveys, classroom curriculum evaluations, interviews on non-sensitive topics, review of existing academic, medical or other records without recording identifiers, etc.; See SOP 302 “Exempt Review” for a complete list of exemption categories.

 Certain research that involves no greater than minimal risk and only includes procedures listed in the Federal Register expedited review categories can undergo expedited review.
 This is a determination made by the IRB upon review of the study.
 Expedited review procedures allow an individual IRB member to review and approve projects on behalf of the full IRB.
 Studies that qualify for expedited review are reviewed on a weekly basis.
 Some full board studies may eventually qualify for expedited review once the study is limited to data analysis or if no participants have been enrolled in the study.